 - Prepare.
 Preheat oven to 450°F with Dutch oven inside.
 Line a sheet of parchment with cornmeal.

 - Transfer.
-Turn cold dough onto prepared parchment.
+Turn the cold dough onto the prepared parchment.
 Dust the top with flour and slash with a sharp knife.

 - Bake.
-Carefully lower into the hot Dutch oven.
+Carefully lower the dough with the parchment into the hot Dutch oven.
 Cover and bake for 20 minutes.
 Remove the lid and bake for 15-20 minutes more until it is deep golden brown.

 - Cool.
 Cool completely on a wire rack before slicing.